home-assistant/home-assistant.io/source/_components/konnected.markdown

   - /components/switch.konnected/
 ---

-The `konnected` component lets you connect wired sensors and switches to a NodeMCU ESP8226 based device running the [open source Konnected software](https://github.com/konnected-io/konnected-security).
+The `konnected` integration lets you connect wired sensors and switches to a NodeMCU ESP8226 based device running the [open source Konnected software](https://github.com/konnected-io/konnected-security).
 Reuse the wired sensors and siren from an old or pre-wired alarm system installation and integrate them directly into Home Assistant.

 Visit the [Konnected.io website](https://konnected.io) for more information about the Konnected Alarm Panel board and compatible hardware.

-The component currently supports the following device types in Home Assistant:
+The integration currently supports the following device types in Home Assistant:

 - Binary Sensor: Wired door and window sensors, motion detectors, glass-break detectors, leak sensors, smoke & CO detectors or any open/close switch.
 - Switch: Actuate a siren, strobe, buzzer or relay module.
 - Sensor: Periodic measurements from DHT temperature/humidity sensors and DS18B20 temperature sensors.

-This component uses the [`discovery`](/components/discovery) component, which must be enabled for device discovery to work.
+This integration uses the [`discovery`](/components/discovery) component, which must be enabled for device discovery to work.
 If you don't want to use discovery, set the _host_ and _port_ for each device in the description.

 <p class='note info'>
 Konnected devices communicate with Home Assistant over your local LAN -- there is no cloud component!
 For best performance we recommend allowing unsecured HTTP API traffic between Konnected devices and Home Assistant on your LAN.
-This means that you should not use the `http` component to serve SSL/TLS certificates.
+This means that you should not use the `http` integration to serve SSL/TLS certificates.
 Instead, use a proxy like Nginx or Caddy to serve SSL/TLS.
 [Read more.](https://help.konnected.io/support/solutions/articles/32000023964-set-up-hass-io-with-secure-remote-access-using-duckdns-and-nginx-proxy)
 </p>

 ### {% linkable_title Configuration %}